 When the Accrual Basis option is selected, the profit on an Order is determined as follows: (Grand Total Amount – Return Grand Total Amount) – (Item Cost + Total Fees Amount).

-Track Cash/Accrual Profit on Order
+Track Profit on Orders

 The configuration of the Accounting Basis setting will reflect the profit value in the Profit & Loss report for an individual order.